-Shopping Center Easton in the eastern district of Helsinki will be built in several stages.
-The first phase consists of building on top of existing supermarket and parking lot.
-Valued at circa 100 million euros, the project was ordered by Finnish retail chain Kesko.
-The building will encompass a new K-Citymarket, other retail premises and two aboveground floors of parking.
-The gross area of the project is circa 65,700 m2, of which the first phase will encompass a floor area of 26,000 m2.
+Easton Shopping Center in the eastern district of Helsinki will be built in several stages.
+The first phase consists of building on top of an existing supermarket and parking lot.
+Valued at approx. 100 million euros, the project was ordered by the Finnish retail chain Kesko.
+The building will encompass a new K-Citymarket, other retail premises and two above-ground floors of parking.
+The gross area of the project is approx. 65,700 m2, of which the first phase will encompass a floor area of 26,000 m2.

 The project utilizes a project management model by Haahtela, which includes direct supervision of building information modeling.
 BIM is widely recognized in the design program and exceptionally closely linked to scheduling.
 Design and construction overlap throughout the project; there have been many changes during the tight schedule.
 Design means modeling in this project.

 Challenges are many in a project of this scale, but model-based design has enabled effective risk management.
 Since the beginning, the client has aimed at creating an accurate as-built model to help in facility management.
 Developing the design and making decisions has been more efficient with BIM compared to traditional ways of working.
 Future tenants have been able to accurately envisage their new operating environment and ensure dataflow back to the designers.
 Other levels of the project organization have also been able to speed up their decision-making.
 Thanks to advanced model-based design and use on site, many of the contractors have become familiar with the benefits of BIM.